Lessons Learned ~~~ Life Just Ain't Fair

 Life just ain't fair.
 Know it, tuck it away somewhere, and be willing to accept what you cannot change and change what you can.

 Be wise enough to know the difference.
 Leave behind those chasms of disappointment and anger.
 Wrap your arms around this new day that you have been given.
-Stepping forward into each new opportunity to experience what is coming your way.
+Step forward into each new opportunity to experience what is coming your way.

 © 2013 Patricia Scott